 It is a teacher's responsibility to provide a suitably differentiated curriculum, accessible to all children, that provides each with the opportunity to develop and apply individual strengths.
 Responsibilities for meeting the additional support needs of children with dyslexia are the same as those for all children, and should include approaches that avoid unnecessary dependence on written text.
-In their delivery of a Curriculum for Excellence, teachers may be expected to use teaching and learning strategies that include:
+Teachers may be expected to use teaching and learning strategies that include:

-- Recognition of, and sensitivity to, the range and diversity of the learning preferences and styles of all children - Selection or design of appropriate teaching and learning programmes that match the range of all pupil abilities - Awareness of the learning differences related to dyslexia that may cause barriers to learning within these programmes - Understanding that dyslexia is not linked to cognitive abilities and that able children with dyslexia may persistently underachieve in relation to their academic potential - Knowledge that many children with dyslexia use strategies such as misbehaviour or illness for coping with difficulties they do not necessarily understand themselves
+- Recognition of and sensitivity to the range and diversity of the learning preferences and styles of all children - Selection or design of appropriate teaching and learning programmes that match the range of all abilities, within the curricular framework of the school - Awareness of the learning differences related to dyslexia that may cause difficulties within these programmes - Understanding that dyslexia is not linked to cognitive abilities and that able children with dyslexia may persistently underachieve in relation to their academic potential - Knowledge that many children with dyslexia use strategies such as misbehaviour or illness for coping with difficulties they do not necessarily understand themselves

-- Willingness to ask for advice and support from Support for Learning staff or specialist dyslexia teams - Commitment to the need to reduce barriers to learning linked to the delivery of the curriculum - Acknowledgement of the very severe difficulties that some children with dyslexia might experience due to failure to master the early stages of literacy and numeracy - Understanding that dyslexia is developmental in nature and that some children who have coped with the early stages of literacy acquisition may experience difficulties as they progress through the primary years - Acceptance that some children with dyslexia may require additional support and that consultation with colleagues and specialists may be necessary to determine how best to provide this - Taking account of the difficulties experienced by children with dyslexia when assessing progress so that knowledge and abilities are assessed fairly by making alternative arrangements for assessments that reflect the additional support usually provided
+- Willingness to ask for advice and support from Support for Learning staff or specialist dyslexia teams - Commitment to the need to reduce barriers to learning linked to the delivery of the curriculum - Acknowledgement of the very severe difficulties that children with dyslexia might experience due to failure to master the early stages of literacy and numeracy - Understanding that dyslexia is developmental in nature and that some children who have coped with the early stages of literacy acquisition may have difficulties which do not appear until later primary years - Acceptance that some children with dyslexia may require additional support and that consultation with colleagues and specialists to determine how best to provide this is necessary - Taking account of the difficulties experienced by children with dyslexia when assessing progress so that knowledge and abilities are assessed fairly by making arrangements for assessments that reflect the additional support usually provided

 Many children with dyslexia constantly meet barriers to learning across the curriculum and may become discouraged very quickly due to lack of initial success in class.
-This can result in teachers assuming that children are inattentive or lazy, when they are actually working much harder that their classmates, but with little apparent effect.
+This can result in teachers assuming that children are inattentive or lazy, when they are actually working much harder than their classmates, but with little apparent effect.
 For children with dyslexia the experience of success may be rare, if not totally absent.
 They may: